 Matthew 8:4 records that after thecured a man of leprosy, He said to him, “See you tell no man; but go your way, show yourself to the priest, and offer the gift that Moses commanded, for a to them.”
 Matthew 9:30 shows that after curing two blind men, “Jesus straightly charged them, saying, See that no man know it.”
 When Peter recognized the Lord Jesus as Christ, the Son of the living God, “Then charged he his disciples that they should tell no man that he was Jesus the Christ” (Mat 16:20).
 Besides, the Lord Jesus led His disciples up into a high mountain and was transfigured before them.
-As they came down from the mountain, He gave orders to them, saying, “Tell the vision to no man, until be risen again from the dead” (Mat 17:9).
+As they came down from the mountain, He gave orders to them, saying, “Tell the vision to no man, until the Son of man be risen again from the dead” (Mat 17:9).
 Every time I read these verses, I wonder why the Lord warned man not to tell anyone after performing miracles.

 Additionally, I found from the scriptures that not only I, but even the people by the Lord Jesus’ side, had such a question.
-The Bible says, “His brothers therefore said to him, Depart hence, and go into Judaea, that your disciples also may see the works that you do.
+Thesays, “His brothers therefore said to him, Depart hence, and go into Judaea, that your disciples also may see the works that you do.
 For there is no man that does any thing in secret, and he himself seeks to be known openly.
 If you do these things, show yourself to the world” (John 7:3–4).
 Then, why did God warn man not to tell others after miracles?
 What was God’s intention by doing so?
 Carrying my confusion, I often prayed to the Lord, and asked Him to guide me to figure it out.
-Later, through searching related materials in many ways and fellowshiping with brothers and sisters who understood the Bible, I finally knew some of.
+Later, through searching related materials in many ways and fellowshiping with brothers and sisters who understood the Bible, I finally knew some of God’s will.

 As is known to us, the wisdom of God surpasses man’s imagination.
 Every stage of God’s work is done by the result to achieve instead of by man’s notions and conceptions.
 God will do whatever is beneficial to His work and to His salvation for man.
 Through studying the Bible, it’s not difficult to find that when the Lord Jesus was born, He underwent the hunting of King Herod.
 (See Mat 2:12–21.)
 Think about that carefully, even though the Lord Jesus was only known to a few people at that time, He was hunted by King Herod.
 If He were known openly, would He be able to survive in this world or grow up enough to take on God’s redemptive work?
 From this passage, we can see that wherever God did His work, He would be persecuted by the ruler.
 Thus, in order to carry out God’s work smoothly, it was necessary for the Lord Jesus to exhort those who got cured and received revelations not to leak out His identity as God.
 Otherwise, it would interrupt and disturb God’s work.